rcore-os/zCore/README.md

 * `linux-loader`: Linux user program loader.

-* `zircon-hal-unix`: HAL implementation on Unix.
+* `kernel-hal-unix`: HAL implementation on Unix.

   It's used for unit testing and construct a libOS.

-* `zircon-hal-bare`: HAL implementation on bare metal environment.
+* `kernel-hal-bare`: HAL implementation on bare metal environment.

   It's used to construct a real Zircon "kernel" -- zCore.